sagemath/trac_to_gh/Issue 1905.md

 # Issue 1905: elliptic curves -- both E.Lseries and E.L_series are defined.
 Just define one of them, say E.Lseries. (trivial to fix)

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/1905

 Original creator: was